michaelschultzdev/rundown-app-nextjs/README.md

 - [x] TailwindCSS 3.0 Compatible
 - [x] Webpack Compatible

+Just be sure to create a .env file and add your own OpenAI API key.

 By Michael Schultz, Open-Source Licensed Under The [MIT license](https://opensource.org/licenses/MIT).

 You are free to use the software as you see fit, any attribution to me is purely optional.